utkarsh-naik10/SQL_PROJECTS/2.Northwind Sales & Customers Analysis/Basics/1. List all customers details/README.md

 *Values above are illustrative — actual results depend on the dataset
 ---
 ### WHY THIS MATTERS?
--- Useful for marketing campaigns or customer outreach.
+- Useful for marketing campaigns or customer outreach.
---Provides an overview of where customers are located.
+-Provides an overview of where customers are located.